programgurl/mvhomepage/README.md

 Welcome to my site!
-See the finished producted here: https://marivasq.github.io/
+Check out some of my recent projects, resume, and interests here: https://marivasq.github.io/